SirRender00/texasholdem/docs/game_information.rst

       betting round across all pots.
     - :meth:`~texasholdem.game.game.TexasHoldEm.chips_at_stake` returns how many chips the player can win so far (including the chips they've posted as well).
+    - :meth:`~texasholdem.game.game.TexasHoldEm.min_raise` returns the minimum value a player can raise.
+    - :meth:`~texasholdem.game.game.TexasHoldEm.value_to_total` translates a raise action phrase "raise amount" to the phrase "raise *to* total".
+    - :meth:`~texasholdem.game.game.TexasHoldEm.total_to_value` translates a raise action phrase "raise *to* total" to the phrase "raise value".

 .. _hand history: